FAQ & Troubleshooting

 Is it safe to run scripts?

 Yes.
-Scripts run in a multi-layer sandbox with strict resource limits (execution time, loop iterations, API calls, etc.).
+Scripts run in a multi-layer sandbox with strict resource limits.
 There is no way to access the host system, other apps, or data outside Jira.
+Sensitive endpoints (webhooks, audit logs, server info, user emails, bulk operations) are permanently blocked, and destructive operations require real user context.
+See Security Overview for the complete security model.

 Can scripts call external APIs?